 One mention of French restaurants and you’ll imagine the highest culinary standards and subtle gourmet touches – the sophisticated décor and atmosphere always a Gallic standard, translates as an international brand found in both upmarket and budget eateries.
 Coq d’Argent gives you all this and more but with the added perk of being several floors up and with amazing rooftop views of the capital.

-The elevator entrance is so nondescript that you could almost walk past it but the fanfare is saved for the rooftop itself.
+The elevator entrance is so nondescript that you could almost walk past it but there’s an air of exclusivity about this very plain entrance – as if it were a best-kept secret for a select clientele.
 And while this plainness may be the case for the elevator, not so for the playfully postmodern architecture of the entire office building itself.
-It was designed by James Stirling, one of Britain’s greatest architects and its distinctive stripes of pink and yellow limestone have become a Bank and Mansion House landmark.
+It was designed by James Stirling, one of Britain’s greatest architects and its distinctive stripes of pink and yellow limestone make it a Bank and Mansion House landmark.

 Is it pricey?
 It’s a French restaurant and it’s in the City.
-But there’s probably a McDonalds just a few minutes off the junction of Bank Station.
-Failing that, wallow in the Gallic delights of a main course of Poulet de Supreme.
+But there’s probably a McDonalds just a few minutes off the Bank Station.
+Failing that, wallow in the Gallic delights of a recommended main course of Poulet de Supreme.
 Succulent chicken prepared for the tenderest palette in gourmet style portions.
-For those curious about the ingredients that’s corn-fed chicken supreme wrapped in Bayonne ham, Raclette Cheese and Belle de Fontaway Potatoes.
+For those curious about the ingredients, that’s corn-fed chicken supreme wrapped in Bayonne ham, Raclette Cheese and Belle de Fontaway Potatoes.

 Coq d’Argent will make you an al fresco convert whatever your budget and background because the waiters, sommeliers and reception staff are never too far away or too busy to let you know you are worth going the extra mile.